 Remember that camp is a team effort; no one person can run a camp alone, and every member of the camp team will need help from time to time.
-Your supervisor will often provide guidance on how you can contribute to the camp’s activities within your counselor or support staff role.
-If there is some responsibility that is assigned to you, but you don’t understand or find it to be too difficult, or if you just have questions in general, do not be afraid to ask your supervisor for help.
+Your supervisor will often provide guidance on how you can contribute to the camp’s activities within your counselor role.
+If there is a responsibility that is assigned to you, but you do not understand it, find it to be too difficult, or if you just have questions in general, do not be afraid to ask your supervisor for help.
 He or she will be able to give you the advice, guidance and assistance you need to have a great summer!

 Every camp is different.
 Each camp has distinct goals, philosophies, programs, policies and types of campers.
 Though we expect everyone’s summer to be great, we know everyone’s summer will also be different.
 Get to know the specifics of your camp before you arrive in the United States by looking at its website or emailing your camp with questions.